jestlandia/password-genesis/README.md

 - `ascii_password.py`: For generating passwords with ASCII characters.
 - `unicode_password.py`: For generating passwords with Unicode characters.

+This tool generates strong and complex passwords, contributing to better security in your digital life.

 ## 💻 Installation

 1. Clone the repository: